ayeyaiyai/qr-code/README.md

 # qr-code
 This is the repository for the QR code component challenge on frontendmentor.io.
+It is a level one challenge.